addr2data/aws-certification-prep/README.rst

 Certifications
 --------------
 At this point, my intention is to pursue the following certifications.
 I choose the **Solution Architect** certifications, because I felt, they would provide the most bang for my buck, from a career perspective.
-I added the **Advanced Networking** certification, because I have a strong interesting in networking.
-It is possible these choices with change over time, but for now that is the plan.
+I added the **Advanced Networking** certification, because I have a strong interest in networking.
+It is possible these choices will change over time, but for now, this is the plan.

 -  AWS Certified Solutions Architect – Associate
 -  AWS Certified Advanced Networking – Specialty